skaija/susan-testing/Test/APIs/1-routing-api/1-graphiql/index.md

 [GraphiQL](https://github.com/graphql/graphiql) is a simple UI for making queries.
 Not only can you use it for running queries but also for exploring GraphQL schema.

 **Note:** All top level queris should have at least some description available and you can use documentation explorer to familiarize yourself with the schema.
-You can find more details about that under "Reading schema docs".
+You can find more details about that under [Reading schema docs](##Reading-schema-docs).

 ### There are a few options for using GraphiQL: